OfficeDev/outlook-dev-docs/docs/payments/reference.md

 Typically, a service will perform the following verifications.

-1. The token is signed by Microsoft.
+1. The token is signed by Microsoft and not expired.
 1. The `aud` claim corresponds to your merchant ID.

 With all the above verifications done, the service can trust the `sender` and `sub` claims to be the identity of the sender and the user taking the action.
 A service can optionally validate that the `sender` and `sub` claims match the sender and user it is expecting.